abeggchr/ui-testing-travel-guide/slides/transscript.md

 * test case recording
 * test-data setup

+Now when you know where is your team strong at and what you want to achieve with the UI tests, you have to request some features that your tool should have if you want to have this journey successful in long-term way.

 #### Features that every UI testing tool has to consider
 * Minimal installation and setup pain - if it takes the days and if you need dedicated proffesional for this, skip it.
 UI testing is anyway slow process, who needs more days for installation only?
 * Speed - More and more features are comming, more and more features need to be tested.
 If you need more than 30 minutes for test suite, you should probably find another tool